vocationbliss/GettingCritical/README.md

 ## Task 1
 * Create two boxes with 5px solid black border
 * 300px width and height
-* The other box backround "green" and the other "red"
+* The other box background "green" and the other "red"

 ## Task 2
 * Create two boxes with 5px solid black border